LGBTQ+ Equality

 HB193 (Transgender Medical Procedures Amendments)

-HB193 would prohibit the use of public funds to pay for gender affirming care, including hormone treatment and surgical procedures, for both minors and adults.
-If passed, individuals could not use Medicare, Medicaid, the state health plan, or other public funds to cover such treatment.
+HB193 would have prohibited the use of public funds to pay for gender affirming care for both minors and adults, including hormone treatment and surgical procedures.
+If passed, individuals would no longer be able to use Medicare, Medicaid, the state health plan, or other public funds to cover such treatment.

 Position: Oppose